 Tsepiso has spent decades as a News and Current Affairs Anchor for SAFM radio plus SABC TV shows such as “Interface”.
 It’s this experience which has given her the skills necessary to be a much sought-after Media Trainer, Communications Consultant, Conference or Policy Dialogue facilitator and moderator.

-- the Youth Dialogue for the International Monetary Fund in Washington
+- International Monetary Fund in Washington

-- with a co-host the Women Deliver International Conference in Copenhagen, Denmark
+- Co-host at the ‘Women Deliver International Conference in Copenhagen

-- the Department of International Relations and Cooperation
+- Department of International Relations and Cooperation

-- Group 5 Mining Company
+- Group 5

 - Fraser Alexander

-- the Gauteng Legislature
+- Gauteng Legislature